ElektraInitiative/PermaplanT/README.md

 - 3D modes (forest garden)
 - Timelaps of historic garden development
 - Social network features (notification that someone entered the garden, Chat&Photograph layer)

+## Non-functional Goals

+- easy to use
+- aesthetic UI
+- collaborative use